mongoid/mongoid-history/README.md

 Usage
 -----

 Here is a quick example on how to use this plugin.
-For more details, please look at spec/integration/integration_spec.rb.
-It offers more detailed examples on how to use `Mongoid::History`.

-**Create a History Tracker**
+**Create a history tracker**

 Create a new class to track histories.
 All histories are stored in this tracker.
 The name of the class can be anything you like.
 The only requirement is that it includes `Mongoid::History::Tracker`